tuna-f1sh/project-blog/_posts/2021-06-16-linear-clock.md

 At this point, I could design around an array of electromagnets from Aliexpress.
 I had recently come [across PCB motors](https://hackaday.io/project/39494-pcb-motor) however and wanted to explore this.
 It would also allow for a compact and easy to assemble design.
 Of course, I wasn't sure at this stage how well they would work with a gap between the PCB and attracting ball..

-![image of clock concept development](/assets/img/linear-clock/linear-clock-concept-development.jpg) **An ongoing idea board.
-This shows some later developments and how I resulted in two designs!
+![image of clock concept development](/assets/img/linear-clock/linear-clock-concept-development.jpg) **An ongoing idea board - it features some later developments.
 Shows some gauging for the clock sizing and consideration of shared channel 3-phase motor control rather than the independent h-bridge design that I ended up with.**

 ## Prototype One